igorauad/gr-dvbs2rx/docs/usage.md

 ```

 When using file descriptors, it is also possible to configure which descriptors
 take the input and output.
-In **Example 1**, one problem is that the output from
+One problem in **Example 1**is that the output from
-`dvbs2-rx` is completely redirected to the null device, including the receiver
+`dvbs2-rx` is entirely redirected to the null device, including the receiver
 logs.
 As an alternative, the MPEG TS output can be fed into a separate file
 descriptor instead of the regular stdout (descriptor 1), as follows: